ritamontalto/FinTech-Funnel-Analysis/README.md

 Business Insights & Recommendations
 ```

-Each stage of the workflow is summarised below.
+Each stage of the workflow is summarized below.

 **Data Cleaning & Validation**

 Raw datasets were cleaned, standardized and validated before analysis to ensure consistency and reliability.
 Validation checks included:

-- Verified every application belongs to an existing customer
+- Verify that every application belongs to an existing customer
-- Ensured loan outcomes matched the final application status
+- Ensure that loan outcomes matched the final application status
-- Confirmed refusal reasons exist only for rejected applications
+- Confirm that refusal reasons exist only for rejected applications
-- Verified interest rates are recorded only for granted loans
+- Verify that interest rates are recorded only for granted loans
-- Checked consistency between loan status, charge-off flags and charge-off dates
+- Check consistency between loan status, charge-off flags and charge-off dates
-- Removed duplicate records and handled missing values
+- Remove duplicate records and handle missing values

 **Exploratory Business Analysis**
 - Analyzed customer demographics and borrowing behavior